stefanobartoletti/bricks-docs/docs/theme/bootstrap/README.md

 With this method, it is possible to create a custom Bootstrap theme.
 A subset of all Bootstrap variables used during compilation is available in `src/sass/_theme.scss`, which in turn is automatically loaded in to the main `style.scss` file.

-This  file includes all the most important variables sourced directly from `node_modules/bootstrap/scss/_variables.scss`, allowing to customize colors and typography, set general options, and fine tune components (read more about [customizing Bootstrap](https://getbootstrap.com/docs/5.0/customize/overview/) in its official documentation).
+This  file includes all the most important utility variables sourced directly from `node_modules/bootstrap/scss/_variables.scss`, allowing to customize colors, typography, layout and set general options (read more about [customizing Bootstrap](https://getbootstrap.com/docs/5.0/customize/overview/) in its official documentation).

+Variables pertaining to single components should be included manually.
+You can refer to the official Bootstrap Documentation for variables used in each component (i.e. https://getbootstrap.com/docs/5.0/components/buttons/#variables), if you need to customize them you can copy/paste and customize these variables directly inside `src/sass/_theme.scss`.

 ::: tip
 You are strongly encouraged to take advantage of this feature: with a Bootstrap custom theme a great deal of styling can be made directly from the source, this way less custom CSS rules are required afterwards.
 This allows for an easier development experience and better performances, thanks to a smaller final CSS bundle.